 Accordingly, we are called upon to invest in data collection to foster a better understanding of maternal mortality and severe obstetric morbidity; to expand and diversify the workforce dedicated to maternal (and fetal) health; and to do more at an organizational and societal level to address demographic inequities in terms of social determinants of health.

 Black Maternal Health on Chicago’s West Side

 As part of Sg2’s commitment to making a difference in social determinants of health and improving health outcomes for the underserved in our communities, in 2019, Sg2 partnered with West Side United—a Chicago collaborative of six hospitals and community partners united in their common vision to improve neighborhood health—to address the dire disparity in maternal health among Black women.
-Because while a Black mother living in America is more likely to die in childbirth than a White mother, that disparity jumps in Chicago’s West Side, according to the Illinois Department of Public Health.
+Because while a Black mother living in America is more likely to die in childbirth than a White mother, that disparity jumps in Chicago.

 Our approach leveraged a collaborative design process engaging a cross-section of more than 20 local community and provider organizations to map the patient journey and potential solutions.
 We also conducted focus groups with mothers and identified their challenges and fears—like feeling judged and dismissed, dismay at the lack of choice in directing their care, confused by poor bedside communication and misinformation, pain and frustration around breastfeeding challenges and an overall isolation due to breakdowns in continuity from prenatal to delivery to postpartum care.